 Caffé Vergnano Granaroma 500 g

-Caffè Vergnano Granaroma is an exceptional blend for those who enjoy intense yet balanced coffee with a rich aromatic profile.
-This dark roast coffee combines high-quality Arabica beans from Central and South America with the more robust Robusta beans from Africa and Asia.
-The result is a strong and harmonious coffee with a full body, distinctive flavor, and creamy consistency.
+Caffè Vergnano Granaroma is an exceptional blend for those who enjoy an intense yet balanced coffee with a rich aromatic profile.
+This dark roasted coffee combines high-quality Arabica beans from Central and South America with a stronger Robusta sourced from Africa and Asia.
+The result is a strong and harmonious coffee with a full body, pronounced flavor, and creamy consistency.

-Granaroma has distinctive notes of cocoa, dark chocolate, and sweet spices, complemented by subtle hints of nuts and dried fruit, especially raisins.
-Thanks to slow Italian roasting, it retains a delicate sweetness and minimal acidity, without any unpleasant bitterness.
-It is ideal for espresso lovers who insist on a strong but balanced cup with a long-lasting flavor.
+Flavor-wise, Granaroma delivers distinct notes of cocoa, dark chocolate, and sweet spices, complemented by a subtle hint of nuts and dried fruit, especially raisins.
+Thanks to the slow Italian roasting process, it retains a gentle sweetness and minimal acidity, without unpleasant bitterness.
+It is ideal for espresso lovers who appreciate a strong yet balanced cup with a lasting taste.

-The coffee is packaged in a 500 g vacuum-sealed bag, which ensures freshness and full aroma down to the last bean.
-It is suitable for use in lever and automatic coffee machines, moka pots, or as a strong base for cappuccino or latte, where it retains its uniqueness even under a layer of milk.
+The coffee is packaged in a 500 g vacuum-sealed bag, ensuring freshness and aroma fullness until the last bean.
+It is suitable for preparation in both manual and automatic coffee machines, moka pots, or as a strong base for cappuccinos or lattes, where it maintains its uniqueness even under a layer of milk.

 Caffè Vergnano Granaroma is a showcase of Italian coffee tradition, combining quality ingredients, careful roasting, and a sense of perfect flavor balance.

-Caffè Vergnano boasts the title of Italy's oldest coffee roaster – it has been operating since 1882, founded by Domenico Vergnаno in Chieri near Turin, and four generations of the family have demonstrated their respect for tradition and quality.
+Caffè Vergnano boasts the title of the oldest Italian roastery – operating since 1882, founded by Domenico Vergnano in the town of Chieri near Turin, and for four generations, the family has demonstrated respect for tradition and quality.

-The company is currently based in Santena (Piedmont), where it has two facilities: one dedicated to roasting and the other to the production of Comunicaffe International capsules.
-Roasting is carried out slowly, origin by origin, using a traditional method lasting 18 - 22 minutes, which guarantees a balanced flavor and the full development of aromas.
+Currently, the company is based in Santena (Piedmont), where it has two facilities: one dedicated to roasting and the other to the production of Comunicaffe International capsules.
+Roasting is done slowly, origin by origin – using a traditional method lasting 18 – 22 minutes, which ensures a balanced flavor and complete development of aromas.

-The company has remained in the hands of the Vergnano family ever since and continues to be guided by the values of quality, sustainability and social responsibility.
-It exports to more than 80 countries, including the "Women in Coffee" concept, which promotes the role of women on coffee plantations.
+Since then, the company has remained in the hands of the Vergnano family and continues to adhere to the values of quality, sustainability, and social responsibility.
+Exports operate in over 80 countries, including the concept of "Women in Coffee," which supports the status of women on coffee plantations.